Due to previous technical difficulties, Synchronized Chaos Magazine’s March 2015 issue will go live Monday, March 2nd. Thank you for your patience!

 Elizabeth Hughes also reviews Deborah Hawkins’ Ride Your Heart ‘Til it Breaks, a literary romance whose characters grapple and choose among a variety of desires: for meaningful careers, stable relationships, passion, and finding their true selves.
 Hawkins explores forgiveness and self-discovery as ways to make peace with our past losses and present choices in her tale of an undying connection between a musician and a lawyer.

 Some poets this issue express different sorts of longings.
 James Brush goes back to earlier poetic forms to convey something even more primal: the need for rain.
 Brush seeks out a more elemental, real connection to nature, to something visual and visceral.
 G.K.
 Brannen also speaks of harmony with nature, with the water and desert, in an authentic, tough-minded way.
 Just as Brush and Brannen encourage us to look outward and pay attention to our physical world, columnist Ryan Hodge looks to the ecosystem of video games to illustrate how much we can learn about our surroundings and how much of a story we can put together through careful observation.

 Peter Jacob Streitz’ work laments that he never became bold and uncompromising enough in the quest for good, a piece inspired by the life of Martin Luther King.
-Kahlil Crawford also experiences a death of some of his idealism, as what he considers a worthy nonprofit turns out to be marred by systemic arrogance.
+K.C Fontaine also experiences a death of some of his idealism, as what he considers a worthy nonprofit turns out to be marred by systemic arrogance.
 Marjorie Thelen also fantasizes about expanding the possibilities of her life, envisioning different destinies in a more fanciful piece.